Ivanlh20/multem/README.md

 # MULTEM

 ## Introduction
-**MULTEM** is a powerful and advanced collection of C++ routines with CUDA support, designed to perform efficient and accurate multislice simulations for various TEM experiments such as HRTEM, STEM, ISTEM, ED, PED, CBED, ADF-TEM, ABF-HC, EFTEM, and EELS.
-It was developed by Ivan Lobato (Ivanlh20@gmail.com) with the goal of providing researchers with a versatile tool for simulating a wide range of electron microscopy experiments.
+**MULTEM** is a powerful and advanced software package designed to provide researchers with a versatile tool for simulating a wide range of electron microscopy experiments.
+Developed by Ivan Lobato, MULTEM is built on a collection of C++ routines with CUDA support, enabling it to perform efficient and accurate multislice simulations for various TEM experiments.

+MULTEM uses the widely adopted multislice method to simulate electron scattering and wave propagation in a crystal.
+This method involves dividing the crystal into thin slices and calculating the electron scattering and wave propagation in each slice.
+This allows for accurate and efficient simulations of various electron microscopy experiments such as high-resolution TEM (HRTEM), scanning TEM (STEM), imaging STEM (ISTEM), electron diffraction (ED), precession electron diffraction (PED), convergent beam electron diffraction (CBED), annular dark field-TEM (ADF-TEM), annular bright field Hollow Cone (ABF-HC), energy filtered TEM (EFTEM), and electron energy loss spectroscopy (EELS).

+MULTEM's implementation is further enhanced by its support for CUDA, a parallel computing platform developed by NVIDIA.
+This feature enables MULTEM to use graphics processing units (GPUs) for simulations, greatly reducing computation time and increasing simulation speed.

 Currently, there are three ways to use MULTEM::
 - C++: directly using the library